halcyonseeker/leibowitz/lib/thumbnailer/README.md

       ffmpeg or something instead
 - [X] Don't hardcode the default `thumbnailer:*thumbnail-cache-dir*` under `/tmp/` then verify Windows and OSX support.
-- [ ] Verify support for audio with embedded cover art
 - [ ] Support PDF and Postscript
+- [X] Verify support for audio with embedded cover art
+- [ ] Verify support for audio WITHOUT embedded cover art
 - [ ] Support plain text
 - [ ] Support EPUB, MOBI, and other ebook formats
 - [ ] Optionally fall back to looking for generic file icons using the